SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

   env:
 ```
 With this application manifest in place, we can now omit the build pack specification with the `-b python_buildpack` switch and we do not need the `Procfile` anymore.
 It does not hurt to leave it in place though.

-TODO: explain which file takes precedence in case of diverging config (e.g. start command in Procfile and manifest)

 {{</tab>}}
 {{</tabs>}}